 4. Imagine that the Phiris had one additional child.
 How would this affect their daily expenses?
 What if they had two or three additional children?
-(The average woman in Malawi has six children.)
+(The average woman in Malawi had five children in 2011).

-Having an extra child would mean that the Phiris would need more food to go around, and therefore the costs of feeding the family would go up.
+Having an extra child would mean that the Phiris would need more food, so the costs of feeding the family would go up.
 The cost to clothe the family would also increase.
 While primary education in Malawi is free, these extra costs would probably make it difficult for the Phiris to pay for their children to go to secondary school.
 Also, the Phiris may need their children to help them work in the fields and sell goods at the market, so that the whole family can be supported.
 This may prevent the children from being able to go to primary school.